- Certification and Licensure

 - A foundations of education course (e.g. Philosophy of Education, History of Education, Sociological Foundations of Education) (3 credits)

-- EDUC 6040: Using Technologies for Instruction and Assessment (3 credits)*
+- EDUC 6040: Introduction to Learning and Assessment (3 credits)*

-- EDUC 5217: Differentiation of Instruction for Exceptional Learners (3 credits)
+- EDUC 5217: Methods of Teaching Children and Youth with Exceptional Needs (3 credits)

 - EDUC 5297: Teaching in the Middle School (4 credits)